ifoxfoot/fqacalc/README.md

 </tbody>
 </table>

-## Functions that Match Plants from Site Assessments to Regional FQA Databases
+## Functions that Match Plant Species from Site Assessments to Regional FQA Databases

-`fqacalc` contains two functions that help the user understand how the data they input relates to the regional database: `accepted_entries()` and `unassigned_plants()`. `accepted_entries()` is a function that shows which plants in the input data frame are successfully matched to plants in the regional database, and `unassigned_plants()` shows which species are matched but don’t have a C value stored in the regional database.
+`fqacalc` contains two functions that help the user understand how the data they input matches up to the regional database:
+`accepted_entries()` and `unassigned_plants()`. `accepted_entries()` is
+a function that shows which plant species in the input data frame are successfully matched to species in the regional database, and `unassigned_plants()` shows which species are matched but don’t have a C value stored in the regional database.

-### What happens when a plant is not in the regional FQA database?
+### What happens when a plant species is not in the regional FQA database?

 `accepted_enteries` shows which species are recognized, but it also provides warnings when a species is not recognized.
 To demonstrate this